-The Sustainability Plan by 2025 and 2030 is fully integrated into the Company's Industrial Plan.
-The Plan's targets are defined in alignment with the materiality of the Company's impacts on the economy, environment, society and Human Rights (see the description of Impacts in the Impact Materiality section of this Report) and in support of the United Nations 2030 Sustainable Development Goals, as further discussed in this section.
+The Sustainability Plan is fully integrated into the Company's Industrial Plan.
+The Plan's targets in force as at 31 December 2023 are defined in alignment with the materiality of the Company's impacts on the economy, environment, society and Human Rights (see the description of Impacts in the Impact Materiality section of this Report) and in support of the United Nations 2030 Sustainable Development Goals, as further discussed in this section.

-Respect for Human Rights and the identification, prevention and mitigation of related risks and impacts along the value chain are transversal to the implementation of all the Plan's targets, see in this regard what is fully reported in the section "Respect for Human Rights" in this Report.
+Respect for Human Rights and the identification, prevention and mitigation of related risks and impacts along the value chain are transversal to the implementation of all the Plan's targets.
+See in this regard what is fully reported in the section "Respect for Human Rights" in this Report.

 A central role is dedicated to human capital, the core of the company and its ability to achieve its goals.
-The culture of safety at work will continue to support the Zero Accident goal, with an accident frequency index $\leq$ 0.1 by 2025.
+The culture of safety at work will continue to support the Zero Accident goal, with an accident frequency index which is expected to be around 1 in 2025.
 The Plan focuses on increasingly innovative human capital management.